jharris4/json-destringify/README.md

 # json-destringify
 Parses JSON while eagerly destringifying.
-A stringification map is returned to allow the parsed/cleaned result to be edited and converted back to the original stringified format
+A stringification tree is returned to allow the parsed/cleaned result to be edited and converted back to the original stringified format

 Installation:
 ----------